melaniebrgr/learning-computer-science/00-everyweeks/week09/README.md

 ## Week 8-9s project journaling

-On a past ["Try Friday"](https://www.youtube.com/watch?v=YF_pq7dSMh0) CJ (Coding Garden) tried to learn Rust and build a simple CLI tool.
-It demonstrated that getting even a simple program running within a few hours in Rust is painful almost to the point of impossible.
-If you are coming from JavaScript, there are too many fundamental concepts to learn first.
+On a past ["Try Friday"](https://www.youtube.com/watch?v=YF_pq7dSMh0) CJ (Coding Garden) tried learning Rust and building a CLI tool.
+It really showed that getting even a simple program running within a few hours in Rust is painful and essentially impossible.
+If you are coming from a language like JavaScript, well, you can't, without learning some fundamental computer systems concepts first.

-Props to CJ for persevering on _livestream_.
-I thought it was interesting how he juggled building with learning.
+So hats off to CJ for persevering on a livestream and moving back and forth between building with learning.
 When backed into inscrutable error messages, it "would tell him to spend a moment learning".
 He then headed to the docs and learned just enough to jump back to coding.
 Seeing a more talented developer struggle with Rust was also... encouraging.
 It's not just me who finds it a heavy lift.
 (Also pretty cool to see that CJ joined the Syntax team recently!)

 I watched the stream principally to see what I could take from it to code my own CLI tool, but I ended up doing something completely different.
 My goal was quite different.
 I wanted to create a small program to help me learn Chinese.
 I have this simple children's book on my desk, "小王子" (The Little Prince), and by the end of 2024 I'd really like to be able to read it without a Google Translate tool.
 Let's go.